What is Montessori?

 We are state licensed and follow the state recommendations:

-Sunflower’s: 2 teachers to 24 students (2 part time aids)
+Sunflower’s/Kindergarten: 3 teachers to 28 students (1 part time aid)

 Dandelion’s: 2 teachers to 8 students